Distraction and a lack of focus can slay any business, stopping it dead in its tracks.

 Your mentor is your accountability partner.
 When you notice that you’re getting distracted, you can regain focus by envisioning yourself telling your mentor that you didn’t succeed.

-Often, networking at it’s best is a waste of time, and at its worst, it’s a distraction that forces your business in too many directions.
+At its best, networking is a waste of time, and at its worst, it’s a distraction that forces your business in too many directions.

-You can’t grab a coffee with everyone who asks you.
+You can’t grab a coffee with everyone who asks.

 These network and socializing events will quickly distract you from your startup.
-Prioritize who you actually need to meet with and which meetings will improve your focus on your startup — not distract you from it.
+Prioritize who you actually need to meet with and which meetings will improve your focus — not distract you from it.

 Similar to eating the frog, you should use your morning time for creative tasks.

 Many of us have the bad habit of getting up in the morning and immediately checking our phones to see what emails came in overnight.

 Doing these types of mindless tasks first and building up to the harder tasks drains your energy and reduces your focus.
 Not only that, but it makes it more likely that those creative tasks won’t get done.